 This award recognises a volunteer or group of volunteers who have been a leading voice on walking matters.
 They may help to protect, maintain or keep an eye on every single path in their area.
 It highlights a real walking hero who has achieved something above and beyond to make sure the places we love to walk are protected, expanded, and maintained for future generations.

-Find out more about the nominees and vote below.
+Find out more about the nominees.

 As a frequent walker in the Oxfordshire countryside Jim was keenly aware of the high number of problems on Public Rights of Way, many of which were unknown to Oxfordshire County Council’s Countryside Access Team (CAT).